iOS SDK Setup

 Step 1: Add the Notification Service Extension

-The NotificationServiceExtension allows your iOS application to receive rich notifications with images, design the buttons in notifications, and get message statuses (delivered, clicked).
+The NotificationServiceExtension allows your iOS app to receive rich notifications with images and action buttons and report message statuses such as delivered and clicked.

 📘